Damp and Condensation Mould

 We know that it will not be possible for all our customers to operate the heating systems as much as they would like or be able to tumble dry clothes so they will be dried in the home on clothes driers instead.
 These are things that will make the home more likely to suffer from condensation and if left unchecked it will result in condensation mould.

-However, you can still prevent the condensation mould from occurring and to help you do this we have put together some guidance leaflets below:
+However, you can still prevent the condensation mould from occurring and to help you do this we have put together some guidance leaflets, which can found at the bottom of this page.

 What typically causes condensation and what does condensation mould look like?